-Rabbi Sandy Zisser is the Founder and Director of Pluralistic Rabbinical Seminary, as well as serving as the mentor for the guided Darshan Training Program.
+Rabbi Sandy Zisser is the Founder and Director of Pluralistic Rabbinical Seminary, as well as serving as PRS theology instructor.
 Also Rabbi Zisser teaches in the Center for Academic Support at Schechter Westchester.
 He holds B.A. degrees in American History and Judaic Studies from the State University of New York at Albany, a M.A. in Special Education from Bank Street College and Rabbinic Ordination from the Jewish Spiritual Leaders Institute.
 He is also a member of the Westchester Board of Rabbis.

 Smicha, Jewish Spiritual Leaders Institute MA, Bank Street College of Education BA, SUNY Albany

 Rabbi Barbara Aiello is a pulpit rabbi with TWENTY years of congregational experience, currently serving as rabbi of Sinagoga Ner Tamid del Sud, the first Reconstructionist synagogue in Italy.
 She was the first and only woman rabbi in Italy and the first and only non-orthodox rabbi in Italy.
 Rabbi Aiello came to the rabbinate later in life, after a career as a special education teacher, counselor and a professional puppeteer – as creator of The Kids on the Block international educational puppet program.

 Rabbi Barbara has a MS in education/psychology from George Washington University, para-rabbinic certificate from Hebrew Union College, smicha (ordination) from Rabbinical Seminary International and advanced smicha from The Rabbinic Academy.

 Smicha, The Rabbinical Academy Smicha, Rabbinical Seminary International MS, The George Washington University